 Fish, rice paper, cilantro/coriander, Chinese Five Spice and oil.
-That’s all you need.
+That’s all you need for this Crispy Chinese Rice Paper Wrapped Fish recipe.
 What a way to get your midweek fish fix – on a budget!

 I saw this on a Chinese cooking program years ago.
 I can’t remember what the show was, but I do remember being dubious.
 Just 5 ingredients?
 How good can they be?